SpyrettaLeivaditi/speaking_clock_halloween/README.md

    - Tracks (folder with the splitted tracks)
       - Numbers (numbers that are going to be used to pronounce the hours and the minutes)
       - Sentences (special times cases)
-      - Glue_words (it’s, past, quarter, o'clock etc that glue the time and give the final format of the recording of edge and bormal time cases.)
+      - Glue_words (it’s, past, quarter, o'clock etc that glue the time and give the final format of the recording of edge and normal time cases.)

 ##### \> Naming formatting of WAV files